Support services across the University

 Mental health team.
 The mental health team provides free information, support and guidance to meet the needs of students personally and academically.

-DSAS.
-The Service's Disabled Students Assessment and Support (DSAS) team offers specialist support from a named Disability Co-ordinator, liaison with academic departments, sign language interpreting and alternative examination arrangements, extended library loans, loan of equipment and adaptations to University accommodation.
+Disability Services.
+The Disability Services team offers specialist support from a named Disability Co-ordinator, liaison with academic departments, sign language interpreting and alternative examination arrangements, extended library loans, loan of equipment and adaptations to University accommodation.

 RNIB Transcription Centre.
 The University of Leeds is the only university in the UK to have an on-site transcription centre managed jointly with RNIB.
 This centre converts printed information mainly textbooks - into a range of accessible formats, including braille, large print, e-text and digital audio.
 The Transcription Centre specialise in academic transcription for those who are blind or partially sighted or who require transcription services for other disability-related reasons.